RePod/p3/README.md

 ----

 Things I regret:
+ - Optimizing it for 1366x768 with no intentions of scaling
  - Spawning all the date placeholders at once into one huge container element
    - It was a stop-gap solution to deal with populating them dynamically
      - I was also considering dragging the container horizontally